ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   <!-- The IANA time zone for `Z` is called `Etc/GMT`.
 Not true.
   No idea which time zone name is preferred for Z. -->

-  Note that the rules defined for a named IANA time zone can change over time.
+  Rules defined for a named IANA time zone can change over time.
-  The use of a named IANA time zone implies that the intent is for the rules that are current at the time of interpretation to apply, i.e., the additional information conveyed by using that time zone name is to change with the changed rules as recorded in the IANA time zone database.
+  Applications SHOULD use the most recent TZDB version to interpret the time zone suffix in IXDTF strings.
+  If rules in the IANA time zone database are updated, then information conveyed by the time zone name may change.

 Offset Time Zone:
 : A time zone defined by a specific UTC offset, e.g. `+08:45` and